Sunday, June 14, 2020

 From U.S. patent

-Around the time he received the patents, Vampill left the South.
-He and his family moved to Philadelphia so that his wife Anne Jane could attend the Woman's Medical College of Philadelphia (now part of Drexel University College of Medicine).
-The family moved around the midwest for the remainder of the 1870s.
-Vampill registered as a physician in Springfield, Illinois in January 1876, but by 1878, he was living in LePort, Indiana.
-Before the year's end, he had moved to Cincinnati, Ohio, where he stayed until around 1879.
+Around this period, Vampill and his family relocated to Philadelphia, where his wife, Anne Jane, enrolled at the Woman's Medical College of Philadelphia (now part of Drexel University College of Medicine).
+The family later moved throughout the Midwest.
+Vampill registered as a physician in Springfield, Illinois in January 1876; by 1878, he was living in La Porte, Indiana, and later that year he moved to Cincinnati, Ohio.

-On the morning of September 17, 1907, after he'd been living in the Opera House for several years, was discovered unconscious in his bed.
-He had suffered a stroke of apoplexy, and he died the next day without remaining consciousness.
-He is buried in town, at Meadowbrook Cemetery.
+On the morning of September 17, 1907, Vampill was found unconscious in bed, having suffered a stroke.
+He died the following day without regaining consciousness.
+He is buried at Meadowbrook Cemetery in Lumberton.

 a man of many distinguishing characteristics, a fine musician, a kind neighbor and an intendant, the like of whom Mullins has never had [again].
 He was progressive, scientific in his manner of thought and education, but of the advanced thought of the German people in matters of God and his attributes.

-Many of Vampill's descendants remained in North Carolina, and a few of them achieved prominence.
-Vampill's grandson Frank Ertel Carlyle was a North Carolina congressman who was a signatory to the 1956 Southern Manifesto (opposing the desegregation of public schools).
-His granddaughter was Janie Carlyle Hargrove, a noted missionary, educator, and philanthropist.
+Vampill's descendants remained in North Carolina.
+His grandson, Frank Ertel Carlyle served as a U.S. Congressman from North Carolina and signed the 1956 Southern Manifesto opposing desegregation.
+His granddaughter, Janie Carlyle Hargrove, became a noted missionary, educator, and philanthropist.

 Publications